zaidi280/zaidi280/README.md

 ### Hi there, I'm Saifeddine ZAIDI  👋

-I am currently a 3rd year computer science student applied to the management .
-I have a passion for learning and sharing my knowledge with others.
-I want to improve my IT skills.
-I use my technical knowledge to the benefit of others .
+Having successfully graduated with a national bachelor's degree in Applied Computer Science for Management, I am currently pursuing my studies as a dedicated student in Computer Engineering.
+My academic journey reflects my fervent passion for learning and my eagerness to share knowledge with others.
+Striving to elevate my IT skills, I actively employ my technical expertise for the betterment of those around me.

 ## I'm a Developer and Student!!